Leverege/deprecated-microchip-avr-iot/README.md

 * builds and deploys a Cloud Function to route Pub/Sub messages to your [Firebase project](https://firebase.google.com/), and
 * builds and deploys a UI to firebase.

-After running the quickstart script, you'll need to add your device's secure pubkey to the device's entry in your IoT core registry.
+After running the quick
+script, you'll need to add your device's secure pubkey to the device's entry in your IoT core registry.

 ## 1. Set up your GCP and Firebase Projects